EndBug/version-check/README.md

       token: ${{ secrets.GITHUB_TOKEN }}
 ```

+Please note that even if the action is built to be easier as possible to use, it is still subject to GitHub API's limits.
+That means that pushes and PRs that have a lot of commits may not show 100% of the commits.
+It is not something to worry about though, since the action has always worked in most of the cases ;)

 ### Inputs

 - `diff-search` (optional) : whether to search in every commit's diff.
 This is useful if you often do change the version manually without including it in the title: you can find more info on how the action detects the version change [here](doc/logic_chain.md).
 If you only use `npm version` to bump versions then you can omit this.